matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-7. Minting your NFT has been initiated and will be available for transfer or withdrawal to L1 once it has been verified in 30 minutes to 7 hours.
+7. Minting your NFT has been initiated and will be available for transfer, or withdrawal to L1, once it has been verified, which takes between 10 minutes to 7 hours.
 - *When network activity increases, blocks fill up faster, and verification times decrease.*

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and is ready for immediate use. | Two green check marks signal the proof has been produced and submitted to the smart contract on Layer 1.
+A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/m10.png" width="395">  |  <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/m11.png" width="400">
 </br>